Understanding Your Emotions Inside Out With the Emotion Wheel: FEAR

 To make sure to enjoy the positive side of emotion and don’t let its unhelpful side overpower you, embracing it is definitely advised.
 Some effective ways to embrace fear are:

-- Try Grounding Techniques.
-When we experience fear we tend to lose control with reality and let fear take the control.
+B. Try Grounding Techniques.
+When we experience fear we tend to lose control of reality and let fear take control.
 Feel grounded and make sure that the control of your life is with reality.

 How To Deal With Fear When It Starts To Bother You?